animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 #### Flying colors

 The first psychiatrist and I walked together in the hall and he thought I was bright.
 The social lubricant of benzos gave me a visibly colorful brilliance that I think he reacted to as authoritative, about my knowledge of benzos and intelligence.
-Let's call this luminescence "flying colors."
-He said I'd be weaned off before the discharge, and that was the schedule.
+Let's call this luminescence "flying colors," a term I'm borrowing from my advisor, Henry.
+The first psychiatrist said I'd be weaned off before the discharge, and that was the schedule.
 I was able to articulate colorfully to him and the nurses that I wanted to be weaned off from the drugs before discharge.
 He reassured, I would be weaned off before discharge.

 The second psychiatrist, an Asian woman, looked stern and astute, came in on the momentum of her previous post, and without much thought just changed the schedule.
 She was standing next to the first psychiatrist, who hesitantly, self-doubtingly told her that he'd planned to taper me off before the discharge since I was worried, but she was dismissive, about the original plan and our preferances.
 She said the tapering schedule was too fast and the outpatient doctor, the psychiatrist after the hospitalization, would wean me off, but this time, she gave the reassurance, that I'd be tapered right after discharge.